increasingawareness/digitalsafety.tips/content/_index.md

 </center>

 Ads and trackers follow you around the Internet gobbling up information about you and selling it to various companies.
-Ads are annoying and a eye-sore.
-Trackers are not consensual.
+Ads are annoying and trackers are not consensual.
 To avoid these issues, simply use the tools below.

 <center>